PDLT-University-of-York/test-split-site/docs/training/index.md

 # Training

 !!!
 Summary
-    We offer a range of synchronus and on-demand training resources to help you implement our tools effectively to support teaching and learning.
+    We offer a range of synchronous and on-demand training resources to help you implement our tools effectively to support teaching and learning.

 <!-- renders in Live as a grid -->